mohsen-ameli/dotfiles/README.md

 ## General Notes

-To check which apps are running on XWayland, run `xlsclients`
+To check which apps are running on XWayland, run `xlsclients` or `xeyes`

 To force an app to use wayland, add this line to the "exec" option of the app found in either `/usr/share/applications` or `/usr/share/local/applications`:\
 `--enable-features=UseOzonePlatform --ozone-platform=wayland`

-If clock is messed up, run the following to enable network based time `sudo timedatectl set-ntp 1`
+If the system clock is messed up, run the following to enable network based time `sudo timedatectl set-ntp 1`

-Conencting to WiFi automatically with nmcli
+Connect to WiFi automatically with nmcli
 `nmcli connection modify SSID connection.autoconnect yes`

 Connecting to eduroam: